Musebox Scripting

 The scripting dictionary includes examples for how to do some basic tasks, such as making/duplicating media versions and modifying properties.

-Tutorial: specifying items with AppleScript
+Tutorial: Specifying items with AppleScript

 For example, if you have selected multiple items in Musebox and you want to work with the first item, you might try this script,